 Sanjay Munnoo has over 15 years’ experience in the risk and financial services industries.
 He started his career at Alexander Forbes and now works at FEMA as Regional Manager.

-Professor Andrew Sharman is chief executive of RMS – consultants on leadership and cultural excellence to a wide range of blue-chip corporates and non-government organisations globally.
+Professor Dr Andrew Sharman is managing partner of RMS – consultants on leadership and cultural excellence to a wide range of blue-chip corporates and non-government organisations globally.

 Legally Speaking is a regular column by Professor Robert W Vivian and Dr Albert Mushai, both in the School of Economics and Business Sciences, University of the Witwatersrand.